wp-plugins/afterem/README.txt

 This plugin will not work without the [Events Manager plugin](https://wordpress.org/plugins/events-manager/).

-1. Upload the after-em directory to the plugins folder.
+1. Upload the afterem directory to the plugins folder.
 2. Activate the plugin on the plugins section of the dashboard.

 == Screenshots ==